Burp Suite Mobile Assistant

 If you do not already have Mobile Assistant installed, please see the help on Installing Burp Suite Mobile Assistant.

 Once installed, Burp Suite Mobile Assistant can be launched just like any other app on your device.
 Simply tap the app's icon to get started.
+You can find information about configuring Burp Suite Mobile Assistant on the Support Center.

 Make sure that an instance of Burp is running and that it is network-accessible from your mobile device.